mrigankpwskills94/ex-card-comp/README.md

 Feel free to explore and modify the provided styles in the `Card.js` file to better suit your application's design.
 This exercise aims to empower you to create engaging user interfaces with minimal effort.

-## Contribution

-If you encounter any issues, have suggestions, or want to contribute improvements to the React Native Card Component, please feel free to open an issue or submit a pull request.
-Your feedback and contributions are highly valued.

-Thank you for choosing this card component for your React Native projects.
-Happy coding! 🚀

 ![cardImg](https://github.com/mrigankpwskills94/ex-card-comp/assets/142077988/2975d73b-822c-4f07-9b5a-972631b48018)